hounaar/Ceasar/README.md

-# Cesar Cipher File Encoder/Decoder
+# Ceasar Cipher File Encoder/Decoder

 This is a collection of command-line scripts in Python, C++, and Perl for encoding and decoding text files using the Caesar cipher.
 Each script provides several options for working with input files, including encoding, decoding, printing, and saving to PDF.